 6. Cascade Falls.
 Enjoy water slides, a swirl bowl slide, two diving platforms, a zero depth recreation pool, a lap pool and a flow rider surf machine.
 There are amenities geared for people of all ages.
 Check out the full-service concessions and locker room facilities, too.

 7. Gray’s Lake.
 Walk, bike and picnic here for free at the 167-acre lake with a two-mile trail encircling.
 Enjoy the boat rental facility, a fishing pier, floating boardwalks, and a park resource center, too.

-8. Center Grove Orchard: Visiting Iowa in the fall?
+8. Center Grove Orchard: Visiting Des Moines with kids in the fall?
 Check out Center Grove Orchard, which offers apples, pie, donuts, jams and jellies.
 Kids can check out the corn pool and maze for an additional cost.

 9. Kirkendall Public Library.
 This library loves kids.
 On any day of the week, participate in story time, family movie night and more.
 The play train table, iPads and coloring stations appeal to kids, too.
 And it’s all free!

 10. National Balloon Museum.
 For a low entrance fee, the National Balloon Museum provides the public with an understanding of ballooning and its history through its exhibitions and collections.
 The museum archives more than 200 years of ballooning, hosts 5,000 visitors a year (with 20 countries in attendance) and operates on more than 2,000 volunteer hours annually.

 Got any Des Moines favorites?
 Leave them in the comments!